pubkey/rxdb/docs-src/docs/articles/javascript-vector-database.md

 # Local-First Vector Database with RxDB and transformers.js

-The [local-first](../offline-first.md) trend is comming up.
+The [local-first](../offline-first.md) trend is coming up.
 A paradigma where you store and query data locally on the users device to ensure functionality even without internet connection.
 This comes with several advantages like better performance and scalability.
 To build local-first apps, people tend to use local-first database solutions like [RxDB](https://rxdb.info/) which are optimized for this purpose.

 <center>
     <a href="https://rxdb.info/">